-The Equality Act 2010 (the Act) protects anyone who is transgender.
-If the gender identity of an individual differs from the gender they were born with, this is known as gender reassignment and that person is transgender.
-Under the Act this is a protected characteristic.
-In other words, they have protection against acts of discrimination and must not be discriminated against because of the change in their gender.
+The Equality Act 2010 (the Act) protects you if you are transgender.
+If your gender identity differs from the gender you were born with, this is known as gender reassignment under the Act and is a protected characteristic.
+In other words, you have protection against acts of discrimination and must not be discriminated against because of the change in your gender.

-To qualify for protection the individual must either:
+To qualify for protection you must either:

-- propose to undergo a transgender process
+- · propose to undergo a transgender process

-- be undergoing a transgender process
+- · be undergoing a transgender process

-- have completed a transgender process.
+- · have completed a transgender process

 In any of these circumstances, there is no requirement to have any medical supervision or undergo any specific surgery or medical procedure.
-This is because undergoing a transgender process is a personal transition involving a change in the attributes assigned to an individuals birth gender.
+This is because undergoing a transgender process is a personal transition involving a change in the attributes assigned to your birth gender.

-As a transgender person they must not be discriminated against because:
+As a transgender person you must not be discriminated against because:

-- they are proposing, undergoing or have undergone the transgender process - someone believes they are transgender, perhaps because they sometimes dress in clothes different to those of their birth gender - they are associated with, or connected to, a transgender person or someone who is perceived to be transgender.
+- you are proposing, undergoing or have undergone the transgender process - someone believes you are transgender, perhaps because you sometimes dress in clothes different to those of your birth gender - you are associated with, or connected to, a transgender person or someone who is perceived to be transgender

-If an individual is treated differently for any of these reasons it may be that they have been discriminated against.
+If you are treated differently for any of these reasons it may be that you have been discriminated against.
 The treatment can be one-off or it can be continuing and does not have to be intentional.